tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 # Introduction

-In order to reduce latency and improve performance it can be useful to reduce the amount of data exchanged during a Transport Layer Security (TLS) handshake.
+In order to reduce latency and improve performance it can be useful to reduce the amount of data exchanged during a TLS handshake.

 [RFC7924] describes a mechanism that allows a client and a server to avoid transmitting certificates already shared in an earlier handshake, but it